-Against this dismal background, Thames Television introduced its new action series for the autumn season on Monday 29 October -- a programme with the intriguing title Minder.
+Against this dismal background, Thames Television introduced its new action series for the autumn season on Monday 29 October — a programme with the intriguing title Minder.
 The show was already weeks overdue, the new season’s line-up traditionally being unveiled in early to mid-September.

 At that time, nobody could possibly have imagined the eventual success that Minder would enjoy.
-Today, probably due in large part to the series, the term ‘minder’ is generally understood to mean a bodyguard or assistant.
-In 1979, this usage was much less familiar, and the idea that such a relationship could sustain a television series for over 100 episodes would have seemed highly improbable.
-But by the time the programme ended in 1994 it could account for 10 seasons, 104 52-minute episodes, a 60-minute Christmas special, a Christmas compilation of excerpts, two feature films and two different characters playing the minder.
+Today, probably due in large part to the series, the term ‘minder’ is widely understood to mean a bodyguard or assistant.
+In 1979, this usage was much less familiar, and the idea that it could form the basis of a television series extending over 100 episodes would have seemed highly improbable.
+But by the time the final series ended in 1994 the show could account for ten series, 105 52-minute episodes, aChristmas compilation of excerpts, two feature films and two different actors playing the minder.
 The programme became amajor hit not only on British television but was also sold to over 70 countries around the world, making it one of Britain’s top TV exports.
-At the peak of its success, in 1985, nearly 18 million people a week in Britain were watching the show.
+In 1985, at the peak of its success, nearly 18 million people a week in Britain were watching the show.

 The successor to The Sweeney came in the form of a film script called Minder penned two years earlier by veteran television writer Leon Griffiths about an East End crime boss and his bodyguard.

-As Terry McCann in Minder, Waterman played a young man with two prison sentences under his belt, one for grievous bodily harm and the other for attempted robbery.
+As Terry McCann in Minder, Waterman played a young man with two prison terms under his belt, one for grievous bodily harm and the other for attempted robbery.
 At least one of these was for a crime that his boss was involved in but escaped prosecution.
-At one time McCann had had a career ahead of him as a professional boxer but he lost his licence after a rigged bout in which he took a fall that was too obvious.
+At one time McCann had had a promising career ahead of him as a professional boxer but lost his licence after a rigged bout in which he took a fall that was too obvious.
 According to his boss, Arthur Daley, he should have been nicked for overacting.

 Born in Sheffield in 1928, Leon Griffiths (named after Leon Trotsky by his staunchly communist mother) had a tough upbringing in Glasgow where he developed a hankering to be a writer.
 After leaving school he obtained a job as an assistant director in a small film company.
 He left the company to perform his National Service and found himself working with the British Forces Network in Germany alongside fledgling broadcaster Cliff Michelmore.
 By the time he had completed his National Service the film company he worked for previously had gone bankrupt.
-To pay the bills he took up a writing post with the Daily Worker in the 1950s and eventually became their drama critic.
+To pay the bills he took up a writing post with the communist Daily Worker newspaper in the 1950s and eventually became its drama critic.
 He relinquished this position, and indeed his communist ties, following the invasion of Budapest by Russian tanks in 1956 and struggled to make a career on Fleet Street.

 Griffiths got into television script-writing almost by accident following a chance offer to write some episodes of the independently produced The Adventures of Robin Hood series from 1955—59 starring Richard Greene.
-Griffiths was not the only one out of the political mainstream to work on the Robin Hood series.
-Executive producer Hannah Weinstein also used the talents of several blacklisted US writers (usually working under pseudonyms) who had taken refuge from Senator Joseph McCarthy’s notorious communist witch-hunt back home.
+Griffiths was not the only one outside of the political mainstream to work on the Robin Hood series.
+Executive producer Hannah Weinstein also used the talents of several blacklisted American writers (usually working under pseudonyms) who had taken refuge from Senator Joseph McCarthy’s notorious communist witch-hunt back home.